VasaviSimma/JAVA/README.md

 # JAVA

-This repo will contain all the Java concepts.
+This repo contains all the Java concepts.